Listen to the automated AI version of this article here:

-Because one of CBD’s main side effects is changes in appetite, CBD has been linked to weight management and, in particular, weight loss.
-As explained earlier, CBD can be beneficial for digestive health, including improving gut health.
+Because one of CBD’s main side effects is changes in appetite, CBD has been possibly linked to weight management and, in particular, weight loss.
+As explained earlier, CBD may be beneficial for digestive health, including possibly improving gut health.

 Individuals who have digestive conditions like IBS often experience extreme bowel habits.
 When diarrhoea or constipation is prolonged, this can affect the delicate balance of bacteria present in the gut microbiome.
 Our gut bacteria are responsible for our moods, appetites, and even what foods we crave!
 An excess of ‘bad’ gut bacteria is associated with increased sugar cravings, which can further wreak havoc on digestion.

-CBD’s anti-inflammatory properties can help ease digestive conditions and gut motility, leading to regular bowel movements and increased gut health.
+CBD’s possible anti-inflammatory properties may mean it can possibly help ease digestive conditions and gut motility, leading to regular bowel movements and increased gut health.
 Keeping our gut bacteria healthy means we’re more likely to resist unhealthy cravings, while keeping ourselves full and satiated!

 Alongside this, researchers have investigated CBD’s effect on fat stores.
 A 2016 study concluded that CBD could change how the body interacts with fat, with CBD helping to convert white, ‘bad’ fat into brown fat cells.
 CBD was also seen to stimulate fat breakdown more effectively.